Latest Country Reports

 The constitution and law do not provide for full freedom of movement.

 In-country Movement: The law requires internal passports and residency permits.
-A requirement for a border permit remained in effect for all foreigners.
+A requirement for a border permit remained in effect for all foreigners wishing to travel to border areas.

 Exile: The law provides for internal exile, requiring an individual to reside in a certain area for a fixed term of two to five years.